ONE SEMESTER ENGLISH CREDIT (if chosen). More details below.

 Days 6-10 London, England

 On Wednesday, we travel back to London to the original theater district of Southwark.
 Our home base is within walking distance of the Globe Theater, London Bridge, the Tate Modern, the River Thames and the Borough Food Market (yum!).
-We'll see more theater and take tour of Shakespeare's London and London proper.
+We'll see more theater, participate in acting workshops, and take tour of Shakespeare's London and London proper.
 On Saturday, we'll end with a production at the Old Globe and a farewell dinner.
 On Sunday, we head for Heathrow airport for our flight home to Newark (EWR) airport.

 All Parents & Students

 ALL Students and a Caregiver are required to attend a session prior to the trip (date TBA) covering travel basics, safety and a more detailed itinerary.